bmeurant/technical-docs/software-architecture/design-patterns/poeaa.md

 ### **Identity Map**

-*   **Problem**: How to ensure that each object is loaded from the database only once per transaction, preventing inconsistencies from multiple in-memory copies of the same data?
+*   **Problem**: How to ensure that each object is loaded from the [[databases|database]] only once per transaction, preventing inconsistencies from multiple in-memory copies of the same data?
-*   **Synopsis**: An **Identity Map** is a map-like object that keeps track of all objects that have been read from the database in a single session or transaction.
+*   **Synopsis**: An **Identity Map** is a map-like object that keeps track of all objects that have been read from the [[databases|database]] in a single session or transaction.
 Whenever you need an object, you first check the Identity Map to see if you already have it in memory.

     ```mermaid
     sequenceDiagram